dashingsoft/pyarmor/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Obfuscate the scripts by which Python version and in which platform
-2. Which command options used
+2. What command options used
 3. How to distribute the obfuscated scripts to target machine if it's different from build machine
 4. Run the obfuscated scripts in which platform by which Python version
 5. When see error, provide the full traceback and console output by text not snapshot, quote them like this